Police: 1 killed, 2 wounded in shooting at NY grocery store

 "Everyone was running around upstairs where offices were," Butterman told the newspaper.

 The name of the victims have not been made public.
-The man who was killed was a 49-year-old store employee, Ryder said.
 The two wounded were hospitalized and were conscious and alert.

-Police identified the suspected gunman as Gabriel DeWitt Wilson and gave a date of birth for him indicating he is 31 years old.
-It was unclear whether he was still employed by the store, Ryder said.
+Wilson has a criminal record and had been taken into custody previously in Nassau County for a mental health evaluation, Ryder said.

-Several hours after the shooting, police converged on a neighborhood in nearby Hempstead, which is east of the grocery store, as the search for Wilson continued.
+Wilson was involved in a shooting in Baltimore seven years to the day before Tuesday's supermarket shooting, records show.
+According to police, Wilson and another man fired shots at each other and were hospitalized with lower body wounds.
+Attempted murder charges against Wilson in that case were later dropped, records show.

-"Law enforcement has cast a wide net to locate the shooter," Nassau County Executive Laura Curran told News 12.
-She said the shooting was "one of the most serious incidents we've had in a very, very long time."
+Nassau County Executive Laura Curran told News that the shooting was "one of the most serious incidents we've had in a very, very long time."

 The shooting in West Hempstead followed a rash of recent mass shootings across the county, including one on March 22 that left 10 people dead at a supermarket in Boulder, Colorado.